Scrolling UX Best Practices To Improve Your User's Journey

 When someone loads a site or opens an app on their phone, the first screen they see is considered above the fold content.
 This is a power player for web design, and it serves to capture, engage and encourage interaction.
 This is a lot of pressure for such a small space, and it needs support.

-This support comes from the content your end user finds below the fold as they scroll down – at least it should if it’s been designed with UX in mind.
+This support comes from the content your end user finds below the fold as they scroll down – at least it should if it’s been designed with scrolling UX best practices in mind.
 Something that can hamper this is called the false bottom, where it visually appears that there is nothing below the fold to scroll to.

 For great UX, make it easy for users to discover below the fold content with visual clues.
 That’s not to say we should stuff everything we can above the fold.
 Stuffing what’s above the fold with too much content discourages users from scrolling below the fold.
 Conversely, keeping the content above the fold minimal encourages users to scroll below the fold.